Frequently Asked Questions

 Q. What happens if I have a mechanical problem on a ride?

-We have professional level support on call with equipment available for purchase, should you encounter an issue during a ride.
-If your problem cannot be resolved by the mechanic, you and your bike will be relayed either to the start or finish point, as appropriate.
+If your problem cannot be resolved by one of our team, you and your bike will be relayed either to the start or finish point, as appropriate.
 As a last resort we have a very limited number of replacement bikes for emergency use, but everyone will be required to start each day with their own bike.

 Q. What happens if I want to retire from a ride?